ARitz-Cracker/mysql-pbkdf2/README.md

 # mysql-pbkdf2
 Exposes OpenSSL's PKCS5_PBKDF2_HMAC as a MySQL function.
-Currently this only uses SHA-512.
+Currently this only uses SHA-512 with a key length of 64 bytes

 To build + install on Ubuntu:

 	1. install `libmysqlclient-dev`, and `libssl-dev`
 	2. run `build.sh`
 	3. copy the resulting `libmysql-pbkdf2.so` to `/usr/lib/mysql/plugin`